iechor/docs/content/network/network-tutorial-macvlan.md

     and `parent` values to values that make sense in your environment.

     ```console
-    $ docker network create -d macvlan \
+    $ iechor network create -d macvlan \
       --subnet=172.16.86.0/24 \
       --gateway=172.16.86.1 \
       -o parent=eth0 \
       my-macvlan-net
     ```

-    You can use `docker network ls` and `docker network inspect my-macvlan-net` commands to verify that the network exists and is a `macvlan` network.
+    You can use `iechor network ls` and `iechor network inspect my-macvlan-net` commands to verify that the network exists and is a `macvlan` network.

 2. Start an `alpine` container and attach it to the `my-macvlan-net` network.
 The